radareorg/radare2/README.md

 # Uninstall

-In case of a polluted filesystem you can uninstall the current version or remove all previous installations:
+In case of a polluted filesystem, you can uninstall the current version or remove all previous installations:

 	$ make uninstall